Gravitational memory and soft theorems: The local perspective

-Armed with the explicit TT residual diffs, we derived the leading and subleading soft theorems for scattering amplitudes.
-These relate the amplitude of~$N$ hard modes with the~$N+1$ amplitude with a soft graviton, which corresponds to the zero-frequency limit of the memory term.
-Similarly, focusing for concreteness on leading residual diff, we derived the consistency relations for equal-time correlators involving scalar fields.
-The result is the flat-space analogue of the well-known tensor consistency relations in cosmology.
-These findings provide a unified perspective on gravitational memory, soft theorems, and symmetries, enhancing our understanding of their interplay in both cosmological and asymptotically flat space-times.
+Armed with the explicit TT residual diffs, we first derived the leading and tree-level subleading soft theorems for scattering amplitudes.
+They relate the amplitude of~$N$ hard modes with the~$N+1$ amplitude with a soft graviton, which corresponds to the zero-frequency limit of the memory term.
+Similarly, we derived the leading and subleading consistency relations for equal-time correlators involving scalar fields.
+These consistency relations are new, and are recognized as the flat-space analogue of the well-known tensor consistency relations in cosmology.
+These findings provide a unified perspective on gravitational memory, soft theorems, and symmetries, enhancing our understanding of their interplay in both cosmological and asymptotically flat spacetimes.

 There are many directions of future research.
 An immediate goal is to generalize the soft theorems to include hard tensor modes.
 Analogously to inflationary consistency relations~\cite{Hinterbichler:2013dpa}, their form would be slightly more complicated, owing to the linear transformations required to preserve TT gauge.
-Furthermore, it would be interesting to extend our analysis to additional memory effects, such as the spin and center-of-mass memory, and their interplay with soft theorems and consistency relations.
+Furthermore, it would be interesting to extend our analysis to additional memory effects, such as the spin and center-of-mass memory, tails-of-memory (arising from loop corrections), and their interplay with soft theorems and consistency relations.
+Finally, we plan to perform a more in-depth investigation of observational prospects associated to memory-induced soft theorems.

-{{\bf{\em Acknowledgments.}}} We thank D. Nichols for interesting discussions.
+{{\bf{\em Acknowledgments.}}} We thank D. Nichols for interesting discussions, and an anonymous referee for valuable comments regarding loop-order corrections to the soft theorems for scattering amplitudes.
 V.DL. is supported by funds provided by the Center for Particle Cosmology at the University of Pennsylvania.
-The work of J.K. is supported in part by the DOE (HEP) Award DE-SC0013528.
+The work of J.K. is supported in part by the DOE (HEP) Award No. DE-SC0013528.
 The work of S.W. is supported by APRC-CityU New Research Initiatives/Infrastructure Support from Central.